Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Experimental Data on Embryonic Cell Development

-For posterior inference, we run three parallel MCMC chains with $T = 10,000$ iterations, burn-in of $4,500$, and thinning of $5$.
-For robustness to non-linearity, we focus on the quadratic model for the mean-variance relationship with empirical priors and fix the truncation level to $J = 15$.
-Traceplots demonstrating mixing and convergence are shown in Web Appendix C. In all posterior samples, the number of occupied components is less than $15$, thus $J=15$ provides a sufficient level of truncation.
-Indeed, the posterior mean of $\alpha_0$ is $5.18$, which is small enough to suggest that the shared cell-subtype proportions of some components may be close to zero.
-The posterior mean of $\alpha$ is $5.95$, suggesting that there is variability in the dataset-specific cell-subtype proportions between the control and mutant groups.
+For inference, we run consensus clustering with $100$ parallel chains and $100$ iterations in each chain, which as shown in Figure \ref{fig:concensus_cluster_plot}, is sufficient to explore the posterior clustering structure.
+After obtaining a point estimate of the clustering by considering MCMC draws from all chains, we run an additional MCMC chain to infer the remain parameters with $T = 8,000$ iterations, burn-in of $5000$, and thinning of $5$.
+For robustness to non-linearity, we focus on the quadratic model for the mean-variance relationship with empirical priors and fix the truncation level to $J = 30$.
+Traceplots demonstrating mixing and convergence are shown in Web Appendix \ref{sec:real_results}.
+In all chains, less than $30$ components are occupied, thus $J=30$ provides a sufficient level of truncation.

-A heatmap of the posterior similarity matrix in Figure \ref{fig:real_data_summary_1} provides a visualization of the clustering structure and its uncertainty, both within and across conditions.
-The estimated clustering which minimizes the variation of information contains 8 clusters, all of which are shared between HET and HOM; while this clustering estimate is clearly observed in Figure \ref{fig:real_data_summary_1}, there is also some apparent uncertainty on whether to further split some clusters.
-To further study the clustering estimate and its differences between the control and mutant group, we define a cluster as \textit{stable} if the proportion of HET and HOM cells in that cluster is close to the overall proportion, and \textit{under-represented}/\textit{over-represented} in the mutant group if the proportion of HOM cells in that cluster is lower/greater than the overall proportion.
-Under this definition, clusters $1,4,7$ are \textit{stable}, clusters $2$ and $6$ are \textit{under-represented} in the mutant group, and remaining clusters $3,5,8$ are \textit{over-represented} in the mutant group.
-For all clusters, posterior relationships between the estimated mean expressions and dispersions are roughly quadratic and monotonically increasing on the log-scale, and the estimated regression parameters ($\bbv$) and variance ($\alpha_\phi^2$) are sensible in describing the relationship (Web Appendix C).
-Focusing on the estimated capture efficiencies, there are no clear differences across clusters (Web Appendix C), with the exception of the small group of cells in cluster 8, which are mostly from the mutant group and have higher capture efficiencies.
+A heatmap of the posterior similarity matrix in Figure \ref{fig:psm_allchain2} provides a visualization of the clustering structure and its uncertainty, both within and across the control and mutant datasets.
+The estimated clustering which minimizes the variation of information contains 22 clusters, 19 of which are shared between HET and HOM; while this clustering estimate is clearly observed in Figure \ref{fig:psm_allchain2}, there is also some apparent uncertainty on whether to further split some clusters.